-- Can I send you a photocopy of my GRE/TOEFL scores in the mail, by email, or fax?
+- Can I send you a photocopy of my GRE/TOEFL/IELTS scores in the mail, by email, or fax?

 No, photocopies, faxes or emailed attachments of scores are not considered official.
-The scores must come directly from ETS.
+GRE and TOEFL scores must come directly from ETS.
 IELTS Test Report Forms should be uploaded to the online application.

 - What level of financial support is provided to graduate students?